Rusiruoshada/reactMaxCourse/README.md

-THis is a tranning course to practice skills and language.
+This is a training course to practice skills and language.
+To successfully run the project in your locally you have to first **npm install** and run install the dependencies.